 Is my EHS data safe in the cloud?

 When it comes to EHS software, there’s an ongoing transition that began years ago.
-Companies are moving away from on-premise systems to cloud-based solutions.
+Companies are moving away from on-premises systems to cloud-based solutions.
 That’s because EHS professionals recognize the fact that cloud-based software enhances safety, productivity, and compliance.

 And while EHS professionals understand the benefits of moving to the cloud, many of them have the same major question: